titmouse001/Ghostbusters_Trap/README.md

 After looking at the problem for some time, I decided the best approach was to cut the door-opening mechanism in half using a thin hacksaw blade.
 This modification allowed me to add two small servos, bypassing the original button-press mechanism that proved difficult to work with.
 For the smoke effect, I discovered that an e-cigarette atomizer works effectively by blowing from the suction end.
-I kpet the original heating element but removed the flow detection; the Arduino now manages the timing and voltage delivery, triggering the smoke effect automatically.
+I kept the original heating element but removed the flow detection; the Arduino now manages the timing and voltage delivery, triggering the smoke effect automatically.

 Sooner or later, I need to get around to designing a custom PCB to replace the existing point-to-point wiring.
 A 'how-to' guide, schematics, and PCB designs will all be added to this page.